 NCDHHS administers HUD Emergency Solutions Grant (ESG) funds.
 Under the ESG program, the NCDHHS' ESG Office funds local government entities and nonprofit organizations located across the state.
-The State of North Carolina receives an annual ESG grant award from HUD, and the State subsequently allocates these funds to qualified local governments and nonprofit organizations that provide assistance, shelter, or services to people experiencing homelessness or to those individuals or families at risk of experiencing homelessness.
+The State of North Carolina receives an annual ESG grant award (approximately \$5M) from HUD, and the State subsequently awards these funds to qualified local governments and nonprofit organizations that provide shelter, services, or housing assistance to people experiencing homelessness or at imminent to risk of experiencing homelessness.
+Eligible activities include outreach, emergency shelter, rapid rehousing, homelessness prevention, and Homeless Management Information Systems (HMIS).

-20 North Carolina Department of Health and Human Services. (n.d.).
+23 North Carolina Department of Health and Human Services. (n.d.).
 Assertive Community Treatment.

-In 2020, HUD allocated NCDHHS \$32.35 million in ESG CARES Act (ESG-CV) funding for homeless services providers in North Carolina to assist with responding to the COVID-19 public health crisis.
+In 2020, HUD allocated NCDHHS \$54.37 million in ESG CARES Act (ESG-CV) funding for homeless services providers in North Carolina to assist with responding to the COVID-19 public health crisis.
 The overarching goal for this funding was to preserve life and health through investments to prevent the spread of COVID-19 in homeless populations; to promote system transformation to address overcrowding; and to promote housing stability during the public health crisis.
 NCDHHS prioritized the ESG-CV funding for housing stability activities (Homelessness Prevention, Rapid Rehousing) to assist individuals and families living in unsheltered environments and those exiting congregate and non-congregate shelter sites to permanent housing.
 NCDHHS worked collaboratively with Continuums of Care (CoCs) to provide funding both to current ESG subrecipients and new applicants; funded activities include those that are crucial to preserving life and health as well as forward-looking activities that build a stronger, healthier, more effective homelessness and housing system in North Carolina.